wix-incubator/autoviews/packages/website/docs/entities/ui-schema.md

 ### Example - component override and options

-In this example we show how to use the `components` UI Hints to render texts using one of three text components
+In this example we show how to use the `components` overrides to render texts using one of three text components

 1. A styled text component, which gets the styles from the component options
 2. A header text component